AlePV/Disease-Target-Tracker/README.md

 </p>

 ## 2. Select input files from Terapeutic Targets Database (TTD) ##
-Download 2021 release of "Target to disease mapping with ICD identifiers" and "Drug to disease mapping with ICD identifiers", the actual files are called ["1_P1-01-TTD_target_download.txt"](./Inputs/1_P1-01-TTD_target_download.txt) and ["2_Drugs_info-TTD.txt"](./Inputs/2_Drugs_info-TTD.txt) respectively.
+Download 2021 release of "Target to disease mapping with ICD identifiers" and "Drug to disease mapping with ICD identifiers", the actual files are called ["1_P1-01-TTD_target_download.txt"](./Inputs/1_P1-01-TTD_target_download.txt) and ["2_Drugs_info-TTD.txt"](./Inputs/2_Drugs_info-TTD.txt) respectively on our Inputs folder.

 **NOTE:** The 2024 releases have a different format that is not compatible with the current version of the workflow, nevertheless, the last version files can be Downloaded from TTD "Target to disease mapping with ICD identifiers" and "Drug to disease mapping with ICD identifiers" files from [TTD download section](http://db.idrblab.net/ttd/full-data-download).